Dual Diagnosis Treatment Osceola, MO

 Compass Health Inc - 24.3 miles from Osceola, MO

-Compass Health Inc is a dual diagnosis treatment center in El Dorado Springs, MO that offers treatment for drug or alcohol use and mental health disorders that include mood disorders as well as schizophrenia.
+Compass Health Inc is a dual diagnosis treatment center in El Dorado Springs, Missouri that provides treatment services for substance use and mental health disorders that include phobias as well as antisocial personality disorder.

 Address: 1301 Industrial Parkway East, El Dorado Springs, MO 64744 in Cedar County